EnebeliEmmanuel/eth-accra-v1/README.md

 Welcome to the Project README!
 This repository includes two main components: a decentralized Game and a Decentralized Autonomous Organization (DAO).
 Both components are built on the Ethereum blockchain and utilize smart contracts for their core functionalities.

+## Technologies Used

+- **The Graph**: Used for indexing and querying blockchain data efficiently.
+The Subgraph allows you to fetch detailed game and DAO data easily.
+You can view the subgraph [here](https://api.studio.thegraph.com/query/87865/ethaccrav3/version/latest).
+- **Scaffold-ETH**: A development framework used to bootstrap the Ethereum dApp quickly.
+It provides a pre-configured environment, making the development process faster and more efficient.
+- **Optimism**: The Game is deployed on the Optimism network, a Layer 2 scaling solution for Ethereum that offers lower transaction costs and faster confirmations.
+Optimism was chosen for its scalability, making it ideal for frequent transactions.
+You can view a sample transaction on Optimism [here](https://sepolia-optimistic.etherscan.io/tx/0x2da6427f83a220b0c652c7009e17184f277b1bb46f58b4c31fcead1afa719e2d).

 ## Table of Contents

 - [Game Documentation](#game-documentation)